 - Timeline and Procedures – The engagement letter should state how the parties shall present their arguments and evidence to the arbitrator.
 Typically, the parties each provide written submissions to the arbitrator.
 However, the parties should agree whether they will deliver written submissions simultaneously to the arbitrator or whether submissions will be staggered (with one party submitting first and the other party responding).
 Further, the parties should agree whether the arbitrator may issue information requests or conduct a hearing.
 Finally, the parties should identify the dates on which all arbitration procedures will occur.3

 - Arbitrator’s Procedural Authority – The engagement letter should identify the arbitrator’s authority regarding certain procedural matters.
 The arbitrator should generally avoid ex parte communication; however, the engagement letter may provide exceptions for communications of a purely ministerial nature (e.g., billing, scheduling, etc.).
 Moreover, the engagement letter should indicate the arbitrator’s authority to alter the timelines and procedures.
 For example, the arbitrator may be granted the sole authority to extend a deadline for a party requesting additional time.

 Post-acquisition purchase price disputes are often complex.
 Each dispute should be evaluated in light of its unique circumstances including the specific language within the purchase agreement.
-Both buyer and seller should engage experienced advisors.
-Such advisors may help each party minimize the potential hazards associated with post-acquisition disputes.
+Both buyer and seller should engage experienced advisers.
+Such advisers may help each party minimize the potential hazards associated with post-acquisition disputes.

 2 The purchase agreement may identify a firm that shall serve as the arbitrator.
 However, that firm will still need to perform a conflict check and verify whether it is independent, willing and able to serve as the arbitrator.